vbochenin/code-review-automator/README.md

 Main purpose of this project,, it's trying to automatize code review process.

-Problem #1: In our process we have rule: PR could be merged to main code base just after 2 :+1 .
+Problem #1: In our process we have rule: PR could be merged to main code base just after 2 :+1: .
-First one :+1 should be received from PR creator's team.
+First one :+1: should be received from PR creator's team.
-Second one from another team in same organization.
+Second one from different team in same organization.
 It's hard to track this PR and chase guys from teams to take a look on it.

 To solve this problem, we can use GitHub's webhooks and automate it.